Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 5. Stress and Anxiety

 Anxiety and stress can lead to anxiety-related symptoms such as worry, constant worrying, preoccupation with your thoughts, or dissociation from reality.
-Pressure can cause you to lose touch with your present, making it difficult to focus.
+Pressure can cause you to lose touch with your present, making it lack of concentration.

-Stress can lead to a loss of focus if you have experienced trauma in the past or been in a highly polarized setting.
+Stress can lead to losing focus if you have experienced trauma or been in a highly polarized setting.
 Stress can sometimes affect your ability to focus, primarily if you work.

 6. Mental Health Problems

-A loss of focus can often be caused by mental health conditions like ADHD or PTSD.
+Mental health conditions like ADHD or PTSD can often cause a loss of focus.
 Individuals who experience a loss of focus should also be evaluated for possible mental health conditions.

 7. Hormonal Imbalance